Cortex-psylead/Cortex-OS-protocol/README.md

 ---

+## 💎 The Essence: Hardware Liberation
+Cortex OS is built on the belief that users should have unrestricted access to the full potential of their hardware.

+* **Beyond Standard Use:** Utilizing Ray Tracing cores for spatial audio environments and real-time data visualization.
+* **NPU Sovereignty:** Turning neural engines into personal, private cognitive assistants.
+* **Hardware-Native Performance:** Eliminating the "bloatware" layers to allow direct interaction with the silicon's power.

+**Protection is the standard; Freedom is the goal.**

+---

 ## 🛠️ Tech Stack (Target)
 * **Kernel:** Linux Mainline / AOSP-Base
 * **Inference:** ExecuTorch / Llama.cpp
 * **Hardware:** ARM v8/v9 (Snapdragon 8 Gen 1+ / Dimensity 9000+)